 How can I tell if my house has lead in or around it?

 Paint made before 1978 often had lead in it.
 Most houses built before 1978 have some lead-based paint in or on them somewhere.
 The older the house, the greater the risk.
 Houses built before 1950 have a higher risk.
 The risk becomes greater if the paint is deteriorating or if the house is being remodeled.
 Completely intact lead paint is usually not a health hazard—unless it’s somewhere your child may chew on it (such as a window sill or painted toy).

 To get an indication of whether paint or dust in your house contains lead, you can purchase a kit to test for lead from a hardware store, or order a lead dust test kit.
 Note: The EPA states, “Despite the EPA’s commitment of resources to this effort, to date no lead test kit has met both of the performance criteria outlined in the Lead Renovation, Repair and Painting rule.
 However, there are three EPA-recognized lead test kits that meet the negative response criterion and continue to be recognized by EPA.”
 You can also hire a lead professional to assess the lead content of your paint, dust and soil and estimate the risks involved.

 What if my house has lead paint?

 The risk is greatest if your lead paint is deteriorating, or if you are remodeling your home.
 Also, when the weather is warm, the risk goes up, since windows and doors are opened more.
 Find out more about lead abatement by exploring the many links and resources on this page or by calling your health department.
-It’s probably best to find a qualified lead abatement professional to perform this kind of work.
-Find out more about what to expect from professional lead services.
+It’s best to find a qualified lead abatement professional to perform this kind of work by calling 1-800-424-LEAD (5323).
 Removing lead paint yourself can never be completely safe, according to the Consumer Products Safety Commission.
 If you remodel, your contractor will need to take extra precautions to keep your family safe from the lead dust that will result from demolition.